AlwaysExtreme/Security-Portfolio/_posts/2019-02-18-Sprint-3-Retrospective.md

 Certifications are paid for in there
 Go straight into Analyst work + training in consulting (soft skills) + tech skills

-Question work week hours + employment types:
-Offer full time and part time grad programs per week

-Dharma decryption tool

-Red-teaming
-Bro
+**Question Asked**:
+I asked what the average daily hours are for Graduate workers in Deloittes Cyber, they responded with a typical work day is 9am-5:30pm, though some divisions are on a 24/7 rotational roster.

+I also asked what modes of employment the offer, they responded with both full-time and part time roles are available for Graduates.

-Don’t expect us to be pros – learnings everything
+They also stated that they don’t expect us to be pros – they like to teach you the correct ways, they are strong believers in continous education and up-skilling.

 Artifact: got all three of their email addresses.

-ADD WHAT QUESTIONS I ASKED
+**My presentation role excerpt**
 (TITLE SLIDE)
 Good afternoon,
 My name is Mitchell and today myself, Max & Harry are going to talk to you about the infamous password cracker, “John the Ripper”.